MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/create-package-app-appsource.md

 ---
-title: "Step 3: Create an AppSource package for your app (Developer Guide for Dynamics 365 Customer Engagement)| MicrosoftDocs"
+title: "Step 4: Create an AppSource package for your app (Developer Guide for Dynamics 365 Customer Engagement)| MicrosoftDocs"
-description: "App builders must be memebers of Microsoft Partner Network (MPN) to publish apps on AppSource." ms.custom: "" ms.date: 12/15/2017 ms.reviewer: ""
+description: "Learn about how to create an AppSource package (.zip file) to include your solution and demo data files along with other required files." ms.custom: "" ms.date: 12/15/2017 ms.reviewer: ""